Roby003/MDS/README.md

 7. *As a registered user, I need to organize posts into bookmarks on my personal page, allowing me to personalize my experience and find content easily.*

-8. *As a user, I want to search for bookmarks by title, description, or categories, with the results sorted alphabetically by title, making it easy to find specific content.*

-9. *As an administrator, I am responsible for content moderation, including the ability to delete inappropriate bookmarks or comments, ensuring the platform remains a safe and welcoming space.*
+8. *As an administrator, I am responsible for content moderation, including the ability to delete inappropriate bookmarks or comments, ensuring the platform remains a safe and welcoming space.*

-10. *As an administrator, I want to ban users from the application interface, mainting organizing groups.*
+9. *As an administrator, I want to ban users from the application interface, mainting organizing groups.*

-11. *As a developer, I need to design a database schema that supports users, roles, posts, bookmarks, comments, categories, and search functionality, ensuring scalability and performance.*
+10. *As a developer, I need to design a database schema that supports users, roles, posts, bookmarks, comments, categories, and search functionality, ensuring scalability and performance.*

 # Backlog
 The development of the app was monitored using Trello.The following screenshot shows the Trello board used to track the progress of the project during development.
 ![SS aici](/ReadMeImages/Trello.png)